NicolasSiver/nodebb-widget-ns-stats/README.md

 - Online list response is cached for 60 seconds
 - Online list is limited to 128 records
 - Online status is true, if user was around for last 15 minutes
+- General stats are cached for 1 day

 ## TODO

 - Persist today visitors to the database
 - Add real-time updates
 - Use group colors for user list
+- Show newest member and relative time when he/she joined